Are you a mandated reporter of child sexual abuse?

 This includes specific DHS personnel: eligibility specialist, family independence manager, family independence specialist, social services specialist, social work specialist, social work specialist manager and welfare services specialist.

-All Mandated Reporters must report suspected child abuse or neglect to the Department of Human Services via Children’s Protective Services Centralized Intake at 855-444-3911.
+All Mandated Reporters must report suspected child abuse or neglect to the Department of Human Services via Children’s Protective Services by filing a report online or calling 855-444-3911.
+You may also call your local law enforcement agency.
+In an emergency, dial 911.

 Other adults can also report suspected abuse at the same toll-free phone number.